The Importance of Sleep Safety Talk

 - It affects how your body reacts to insulin.
-Sleep deficiency leads to higher blood sugar levels; leaving you at a higher chance to be diagnosed with diabetes.
+Sleep deficiency leads to higher blood sugar levels, leaving you at a higher chance of being diagnosed with diabetes.

 Tips to be Well Rested

 - Get at least seven hours of sleep.
-Studies vary on exactly how much sleep we need but the consensus is between six and eight hours.
+Studies vary on exactly how much each person needs, but the consensus is between six and eight hours.